Martin Sachs, Artistic Director

 Clare Moncrief , Managing Director

 Ms. Moncrief has served as Managing Director of The Shakespeare Festival at Tulane since 1999 and is also a member of the adjunct faculty in Tulane’s Department of Theatre and Dance.
-She most recently directed The Merry Wives of Windsor for the summer 2013 season and will serve as the Director of the 2014 season production of A Midsummer Night’s Dream.
-Clare Moncrief has been an active member of the New Orleans theatre community for more than 30 years.
+She most recently directed Hamlet, The Merry Wives of Windsor and A Midsummer Night’s Dream.
+Clare has been an active member of the New Orleans theatre community for more than 30 years.
 A three time Big Easy Award winner, Clare has appeared in such roles as Cleopatra, Lady Macbeth, Queen Gertrude in Hamlet, Sister Aloysius in Doubt and most recently as Golda Meir in the Le Petit Theatre production of Golda’s Balcony.

 Chaney Tullos, Director of Operations

-Mr. Tullos is in his fourth year with the Festival and is also an Adjunct Faculty member at Tulane.
+Mr. Tullos is in his fifth year with the Festival and is also an Adjunct Faculty member at Tulane.
 In 2012 he revived the Festival’s Shakespeare on the Road program: An intensive class for Tulane students that culminates in a touring show about Shakespeare’s life and work.
 In 2014 he directed the Festival’s interdisciplinary shows, in collaboration with Compleat Stage, entitled The Luna Series.
 As an actor he has been a company member at Virginia Stage Company, The Colorado Shakespeare Festival, The American Shakespeare Center, and Swine Palace.
 In 2009 he had the honor of being one of the first actors to perform live for then newly inaugurated President Obama at the reopening of Ford’s Theatre in Washington, DC.
 He holds an MFA in Acting from LSU and is a member of Actors’ Equity Association and SAG-AFTRA.
 Chaney is also a guest instructor at the New Orleans Center for Creative Arts, coaching students on Shakespeare and stage speech.